naonori/hitomi/README.md

 When using `Hitomi` in a publication, please acknowledge the code by citing the following papers.
 Users should also properly cite the various libraries required by `Hitomi`, such as `Class`, `montepython`, `FFTLog`, etc.

+Please cite the following paper whenever `Hitomi` is used.

+    @article{Sugiyama:2023tes,
+        author = "Sugiyama, Naonori S. and Yamauchi, Daisuke and Kobayashi, Tsutomu and Fujita, Tomohiro and Arai, Shun and Hirano, Shin'ichi and Saito, Shun and Beutler, Florian and Seo, Hee-Jong", title = "{New constraints on cosmological modified gravity theories from anisotropic three-point correlation functions of BOSS DR12 galaxies}", eprint = "2302.06808",
+        archivePrefix = "arXiv",
+        primaryClass = "astro-ph.CO",
+        month = "2",
+        year = "2023"
+    }

 Please cite the following paper when measuring the power spectrum or 2PCF multipoles.

     @article{Sugiyama:2017ggb,